Mohanavadivel-git/caasworkshop/lessons/8-buildconfig.md

 # Building a Container Image Using BuildConfigs

 In this lesson we will deploy a test `BuildConfig` and the `BuildConfig` for the sample application.

 ---

 ## Exercise - Test BuildConfig

 1. Navigate to the directory you cloned the samples repository.
-Open the `application` directory.
+Open the `application/manifests` directory.
 We will make all the edits within this directory.

 2. Open `build-config-1.yaml` in a text editor (Visual Studio Code, Notepad++, etc).

 3. Replace the parts that say `<CDSID>` with your CDSID (lines 4 and 11).

 4. In your terminal window, ensure you are still at the root of the `caas-workshop` directory.

 5. Navigate to the `application` directory in a terminal.
 This is the directory we will be working out of for all of the examples.
 List the contents of the directory to ensure it aligns with the contents shown below.

 ```bash
 $ ls
 Dockerfile  manifests/  README.md  src/
 ```

 6. Create the `BuildConfig` object using the following command:

 ```bash
 $ oc create -f ./manifests/build-config-1.yaml